Share to facebookShare to instagramShare to pinterestShare to linkedin

 1. Umshiang Root Bridge – The Double-Decker Root Bridge in Cherrapunji

-The Umshiang Root Bridge, also known as the Double Decker Root Bridge, is one of the most famous ones because of its unique double-decker structure, where two separate layers of living roots intertwine to form a sturdy bridge.
+The Umshiang Root Bridge, also known as the Double Decker Root Bridge Cherrapunji, is the most famous living root bridge Meghalaya due to its unique double-decker structure.
+Here, two separate layers of living roots intertwined to form a sturdy bridge.
 It is located in the village of Nongriat, near Cherrapunji.
-To reach the Double-Decker Root Bridge in Cherrapunji, you can start your trek from Tyrna village, which is approximately 85 kilometers from Shillong.
-From Tyrna, you need to trek downhill for about 3-4 hours through a scenic trail comprising around 3,000 steps.

 2. Mawsaw Root Bridge